gmc-code/PC-microbit-micropython/docs/lessons2/music_advanced.rst

 | i.e. **note name** + **octave** + **":"** + **length**
 | e.g. **c4:2**
 | Create a list of notes, a list of octaves and a list of durations that are to be used.
-| Create a defintion that takes as parameters the list of notes, the list of octaves and the list of durations, then randomly chooses one from each, joins them together and returns a full note.
+| Create a definition that takes as parameters the list of notes, the list of octaves and the list of durations, then randomly chooses one from each, joins them together and returns a full note.
 | Then, play the randomly generated notes.

 .. admonition:: Tasks